LIVE ONLINE COURSE

 Brainstorm stories, rules, and challenges that engage and entertain your player personas.

-Join Rob Gallerani, Senior Principal Game Designer at Blizzard Entertainment, to concept game stories that sell.
+Join Rob Gallerani, ex-Blizzard Entertainment Sr. Principal Game Designer, to concept game stories that sell.

 What’s the full scope of Game Design?
 Learn all the hats a designer wears and practice everything from business models to basic prototyping.